 One day before I was married, my soon-to-be wife, Carla, asked me what I expected/wanted in a marriage.
 I told her that I wanted togetherness and understanding.
 Of the two, togetherness was and still is the most important thing to me.
 However, as the years went by, I found that togetherness was an elusive thing.
 I did not feel that my wife and I were really together in the way that I thought of togetherness.

 Togetherness is the deep connection between the husband and wife that manifests itself in the decisions made and actions taken.
 Therefore, I pursued togetherness in my own marriage and in the process learned a lot of things, which I will share with you in this article.

 What is Togetherness

-Togetherness is a binding condition of the heart between the husband and wife.
-They have a deep concern (love) for each other.
-They do work together, talk with each other, help each other, minister to each other, and truly share life together.
-A couple that is together is deeply connected to one another and is truly “one flesh” as revealed in Genesis 2:24.
+A husband and wife that are together will have a deep emotional connection with each other.
+They do work together, talk with each other, help each other, minister to each other, have intimate times, e.g., sex, and genuinely share life together.
+A couple that is together is deeply connected to one another and manifests “one flesh” in marriage as revealed in Genesis 2:24.

 Genesis 2:24 (NKJV) — Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.

 Here are some traits of a couple who are together.

 - They know each other very well

 - They spend time talking about life issues, challenges, plans, etc.